 Really all of that is still just touching on the basics, but if you can commit to the warm up, core work and taking recovery seriously then you will get this done!

-🟢Best of luck to you and if you decide you need more help, checkout our Virtual Run Club!
+🟢Best of luck to you and if you decide you need more guidance, checkout our Virtual Run Club!

 Looking for MORE Marathon Training, don’t miss these articles: